Climate change

 As recommended by the Task Force on Climate-related Financial Disclosures (TCFD), we continue to monitor our risks and opportunities related to climate change.
 As a company, we’re exposed to physical risks – such as those associated with water scarcity, flooding and weather events.
 We also consider transitional risks that can lead to changes in technology, market dynamics and regulations.

-For the last six years, we’ve implemented an internal carbon price for investment decisions, anticipating the impact of any future carbon pricing.
-We have sustainability assessments in place for investment projects, including water risk assessment for new locations.
+For the last eight years, we’ve implemented an internal carbon price for investment decisions, anticipating the impact of any future carbon pricing.
+We have sustainability assessments in place for all material investment projects, including water risk assessment for new locations.
 Annually, we also quantify the potential transitional risk impact of any global carbon taxation by multiplying our carbon footprint with the internal carbon price.
 The financial impact is well below 1% of revenues.

 Climate change has rapidly impacted the earth’s most precious resource: water.
 Many regions have no access to clean water, so we’ve committed to sustainable water stewardship; we endorse the United Nations CEO Water Mandate and set clear goals on water consumption and reuse.